 The shareholding in MTN comprises a significant component of the NEF's Balance sheet.
-The volatility in share price of MTN has a significant impact on the NEF's asset base.
-Management has evaluated possible options to manage the volatility of this strategic asset and will be presenting options to the relevant governance structure in the organisation
+The decline in share price of MTN has a significant impact on the NEF's asset base as it has reduced significantly in the last 5 years.
+Management is evaluating possible options to manage the volatility of this strategic asset.